- Location: Hawaii

 - Franchisers must supply their agreements with manufactures or distributors.

-Note: An application must be completed within a two-year span.
+Note: An application must be completed within a 2-year span.

 The nonrefundable application fee alone is $50, regardless of the type of license or the location of your dealership.
 Beyond that, the fee schedule becomes a little complicated.

-Fees can range from less than $200 to more than $900 based on all these factors.
-For the complete list, see the Motor Vehicle Dealer or Auction Application.Articles
+Fees can vary dramatically based on all these factors.
+For the complete list, see the Application for License - Motor Vehicle Dealer or Auction.